 A photo of 2 squirrels near the Vernal Fall Foot Bridge in Yosemite National Park.

 These are all the photos for today.
 I hope you have enjoyed these squirrel photos.
-Please don't forget to share with your friends and family members!
+Please don't forget to share the blog post with your friends and family members!
 Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Google+.
 These links can also be found on the top of the right sidebar.